 - Determine your current and long term objectives and ways to achieve them.

-- Explore the financial setup and ongoing costs of managing your own seller 3P store vs. partnering with an authorized seller.
+- Explore the financial setup and ongoing costs of managing your own 3P seller store vs. partnering with an authorized seller to improve your ecommerce growth strategy.

 - Determine the speed at which your organization can move on this initiative initially and develop the capabilities to sell on your own.